aubreypc/cs203-S2019-conduct/conduct.md

 to adhere to the Conduct Guide via digital signature below.
 The infractions for any individual shall be recorded and managed by the instructor.

+A *violation* of the Conduct Guide is defined as any behavior that results in receiving a "U" (Unacceptable) for any of the above outlined (sub)sections.

 Infractions shall be imposed at three different levels of severity:

 * **Level I**: A ***Level I infraction*** is defined as a formally documented